homebodygym/homebodygym/pages/wallets/wallets.md

 ### [Ledger Blue](https://amzn.to/2JVuMpR){: target="_blank"} - $300
 ![Ledger Blue](/img/wallets/ledger-blue.png){: .img-right .img-small}

-<font color="red">NOTE: Ledger Blue prices are currently incredibly high (an upwards of $1,000).
-Waiting to buy could save you a lot of money – otherwise, buy a Nano S or Trezor wallet!</font>

 The [Ledger Blue](https://amzn.to/2JVuMpR){: target="_blank"} is significantly more expensive than the Nano S. Ledger has implemented many different security features, including a 24 word passphrase.

 Unlike the Nano S, the Ledger Blue has a large touch screen, making it an incredibly user friendly hardware wallet.
 In addition, it can support many different tokens.
 For the full list of supported cryptocurrencies, click [here](https://www.ledgerwallet.com/cryptocurrencies){: target="_blank"}.